terrierteam/pyterrier_dr/README.md

 ## Installation

-This repostory can be installed using pip.
+This repository can be installed using pip.

 ```bash
 pip install --upgrade git+https://github.com/terrierteam/pyterrier_dr.git